Grizzly II: Revenge

 Grizzly II: Revenge (sometimes stylized Grizzly II.
 Revenge, also known as Grizzly II: The Predator and Grizzly II.
 The Concert) is a 1983 American action thriller horror film that was not properly released until 2020.
-It was directed by André Szöts and is a sequel to the 1976 film Grizzly that was directed by William Girdler and David Sheldon.
-The film is about a giant grizzly named Tawanda, who seeks revenge after her cub was killed by poachers.
-It stars Steve Inwood, Louise Fletcher, John Rhys-Davies, Deborah Raffin and Deborah Foreman; actors George Clooney, Laura Dern and Charlie Sheen, who were all relatively unknown at the time, all had small roles in the film.
+It was directed by André Szöts and is a sequel to the 1976 film Grizzly directed by William Girdler and David Sheldon.
+The film is about a giant grizzly named Tawanda who seeks revenge after her cub is killed by poachers.
+It stars Steve Inwood, Louise Fletcher, John Rhys-Davies, Deborah Raffin and Deborah Foreman; actors George Clooney, Laura Dern, and Charlie Sheen, who were all relatively unknown at the time, all had small roles in the film.

 Originally filmed in Hungary in 1983, the release was put on hold for many decades.
-The film premiered at the 2020 Hollywood Reel Independent Film Festival and was released on January 8, 2021 through video-on-demand.
+The film premiered at the 2020 Hollywood Reel Independent Film Festival and was released on January 8, 2021, through video-on-demand.

 Plot

 In the vast Yellowstone National Park, grizzly bears and other wildlife roam free while hikers and campers abound.
 The National Park Service is charged with the protection of the park and its wildlife, and the rangers are always on the lookout for poachers.
 The park is preparing for a major rock concert to be held over three days in Grover Meadows and expects 50,000 people in attendance.
 At the ranger station, Chief Ranger Nick Hollister is briefing the rangers on the upcoming event.

 Harvey, a poacher, is hunting for a grizzly bear and ends up killing a cub and wounding its mother.
 The grizzly bear, seeking revenge, viciously attacks and kills Harvey.
 Nick and Pete, the Head Park Ranger, relay the news to Eileene Draygon, the Superintendent of Summit.
 They press Draygon to halt the concert for everyone’s safety, but Draygon declines to get involved.

 Back at the ranger station, Samantha Owens, director of Bear Management, is adamantly opposed to killing the grizzly bear.
-She insists on locating the bear and tranquilizing and relocating it with the help of Bouchard, the world famous grizzly expert from Canada.
-Three teenagers, Ron, Tina and Lance are hiking through the park to the concert.
+She insists on locating the bear and tranquilizing and relocating it with the help of Bouchard, the world-famous grizzly expert from Canada.
+Three teenagers, Ron, Tina, and Lance are hiking through the park to the concert.
 They enter grizzly territory, which is restricted, and set up camp without any clue of the terror they will face.
 Later that evening, they are attacked and killed by the grizzly bear.